arjinfo/veRICKS/docs/NFTAuction.md

 Distribute of rewards by bidding on auction:
 ```
   if auction == success:
-     distribute shards to stakers (stakers recieve rewards, shares of NFT not diluted)
+     distribute shards to veRICKS stakers (stakers recieve rewards, shares of NFT not diluted)
   else:
-     distribute rewards to stakers (stakers recieve min 2x rewards, shares of NFT are diluted)
+     distribute rewards (ve(3,3) token) to veRICKS stakers (stakers recieve min 2x rewards, shares of NFT are diluted)
 ```